camsmit2/StockPulse/README.md

 <img width="1302" height="740" alt="PDF File of slides" src="StockPulseFinalPres.pdf" />

 ## Team Contributions
-- Backend Development:
+- Backend Development: Cameron Smith & Jayden Williams
-- Testing:
+- Testing: Every member of the group ran individual test on the code to ensure it all works even on multiple and diffrent systems.
-- Documentation:
+- Documentation: We all worked on documentation and each part we hand.